flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 <hr>

-#####III.
+###III.
 Working in your terminal to set up a git repo for YOUR assignments and labs in this class
-**NOTE:** This is not for the stuff I put on Github, but rather the stuff YOU create.
+**NOTE:** This is not for the stuff Sam puts on Github, but rather the stuff YOU create.
 Please make sure that this directory is NOT a child (subdirectory) of any other existing git repo.

 1. In your terminal, navigate (using `cd`) to whatever directory you want to use to store things for this class that will go on Github
 2. In your terminal, use the following command to make a new directory: